 The years that followed have brought growth for the University in the quality and scope of its programs, as well as in enrollment.
 The University was recognized as a land-grant college in 1892.
 In 1940 the College of Arts and Sciences was departmentalized.
-Subsequently, the Law School (1948), the Graduate School (1958), the New Orleans Campus (1956), and the Shreveport-Bossier City Campus (1964) were established.
+Subsequently, the Law School (1948), the Graduate School (1958), the New Orleans Campus (1956), and the Shreveport Bossier City Campus (1964) were established.
 In 1975 the Legislature created the Board of Supervisors for the Southern University System.
 The Southern University Agricultural Research and Extension Center was established in 2001.

 Dr. J. S. Clark was succeeded as president in 1938 by his son Dr. Felton G. Clark, who served as president until his retirement in 1968.
-Dr. F. G. Clark was succeeded by Dr. G. Leon Netterville, who was succeeded after his retirement in 1974 by Dr. Jesse N. Stone, Jr. Dr. Joffre T. Whisenton was selected by the Board of Supervisors to succeed Dr. Stone, effective September 1, 1985.
-Dr. Joffre T. Whisenton was succeeded by Dr. Dolores R. Spikes in October 1988.
+Dr. F. G. Clark was succeeded by Dr. G. Leon Netterville, who was succeeded after his retirement in 1974 by Dr. Jesse N. Stone, Jr. Dr. Joffre T. Whisenton in 1985.
+Dr. Joffre T. Whisenton was succeeded by Dr. Dolores R. Spikes in 1988.
 On January 1, 1997, Dr. Leon Tarver II was appointed system president.
+He was succeeded by Dr. Ralph Slaughter (2006).
+He was succeeded by Attorney Ronald Mason (2010).
+Dr. Ray Belton was selected as President/Chancellor in 2015.

 Dr. Roosevelt Steptoe served as the first chancellor of Southern University at Baton Rouge from 1977 to 1982.
 He was succeeded by Dr. James J. Prestage in 1982.
-Dr. Wesley Cornelious McClure was selected to serve as the third chancellor of Southern University at Baton Rouge on August 16, 1985.
-Other chancellors of the Baton Rouge campus have been Dr. Dolores R. Spikes, (interim 1988-1991) and Dr. Marvin Yates (1991-1998).
-Dr. Edward R. Jackson became chancellor of the Baton Rouge campus on July 1, 1998.
+Dr. Wesley Cornelious McClure was selected to serve as the third chancellor of Southern University at Baton in 1985.
+Other chancellors of the Baton Rouge campus have been Dr. Dolores R. Spikes, (interim 1988-1991); Dr. Marvin Yates (1991-1998); Dr. Edward R. Jackson (1998-2007); Dr. Kofi Lomotey (2008-2010); Dr. James Llorens (2011-2015).
+In 2015 the responsibilities for system president and campus chancellor were combined to reflect the position of President-Chancellor.
+Dr. Ray Belton was selected as the President of the Southern University System and Chancellor for the Baton Rouge Campus.

-1.2 Statement of Purpose
+1.2 Mission